rrra/www/content/post/2021/june-minutes.md

 toc = "true"
 authors = [ "K0RQ" ]
 +++
-* Meeting took place on Zoom instead of in-person in response to the COVID-19 pandemic
 * Meeting called to order by President Jarod W0JPJ at 19:00, June 15, 2021
 * 29 members in attendence